How To Win Annexation Battles

 - Second, you can implement the strategy on your own with the advice presented below and in our fact sheet: Annexation & Citizens: Assessing Quality of Life Impacts & Successful Strategies

 If elected officials fail to quickly and fully resolve your annexation concerns then we urge you to mount an aggressive political campaign.
 Far too many citizens have lived to regret delaying action in hopes that a bad annexation would go away.
 When in doubt, please contact us immediately.
 We can give you an initial, no-cost opinion about whether its time to act.
-For further detail on the first steps in launching an aggressive campaign see Chapter 35 in our book.
 If you find you lack the time for this research then consider having CEDS conduct it for you through an Initial Strategy Analysis.

 The Annexation Process